-This year, we’re celebrating 76 years since the end of World War II.
-The world we live in today is quite different, making this the perfect day to reflect on the grand historical event WWII was.
+This year, we’re celebrating 78 years since the end of World War II.
+The world we live in today is quite different, making this the perfect day to reflect on the grand historical event that WWII was.

-World War II was something unprecedented in the history of humankind and the marks it left behind are still visible.
-However, like any major crisis, it brought out both the best and worst out of humanity, be it our ability to demonstrate solidarity or our destructive tendencies.
+World War II was something unprecedented in the history of humankind, and the marks it left behind are still visible.
+However, like any major crisis, it brought out both the best and the worst in humanity, be it our ability to demonstrate solidarity or our destructive tendencies.

-We’ve compiled a report with photos from World War II in the Netherlands, as a visual reminder of those days not so long ago.
+We’ve compiled a report with photos from World War II in the Netherlands, as a visual reminder of those days not that long ago.

 The bombed-out centre of Rotterdam after the Blitz